Warranty & Care Information

 Your edging was undamaged at the time we left it in your custody.
 If the edging becomes damaged after we leave, we will gladly return to fix the problem.
 However, there will be a minimum $180.00 charge for the first hour, plus materials, to return in the ¾ ton service truck.
 If the solution requires a full crew and the installation truck you will be provided a quote for the repair in advance.
 Minimums apply.
 Repair services are payable in advance.
 Additional time will be billed at $90/labor hour or our current labor rate.
 WE DO NOT WANT TO CHARGE YOU FOR REPAIRS.
 PLEASE TAKE PROPER STEPS TO PREVENT PROBLEMS FROM OCCURRING!

-WARRANTY TEN (10) YEAR LIMITED WARRANTY (Effective 2009): MATERIALS AND WORKMANSHIP ARE GUARANTEED FOR TEN (10) YEARS FROM DATE OF INSTALLATION: Defective product will be repaired or replaced at no charge if the defect is caused by the materials we’ve used or the way it was installed by our crew.
-Although problems are rare, concrete edging can and will crack when subjected to excessive ground movement.
+TEN (10) YEAR LIMITED WARRANTY (Effective 2009): MATERIALS AND WORKMANSHIP ARE GUARANTEED FOR TEN (10) YEARS FROM DATE OF INSTALLATION: Defective product will be repaired or replaced at no charge if the defect is caused by the materials we’ve used or the way it was installed by our crew.
+Concrete edging can and will crack when subjected to excessive ground movement.
 The SHARPER EDGE® does not guarantee or imply otherwise.
 Occasional cracking is expected and will not be replaced under this warranty.
 This warranty expressly excludes damage due to rust, ice melt, salts, fertilizer or other chemical damage, vandalism, tree roots, excessive ground movement, separation due to drought, neglect or abuse.
-Warranty will apply to all projects which are inspected and re-sealed by The SHARPER EDGE® one (1) year after install, and at a minimum every third year thereafter.
+Damage from impact, abrasion, efflorescence, stains or discoloration is specifically not covered under this warranty.
+Warranty will apply to all projects which are inspected and re-sealed by The SHARPER EDGE® one (1) year after installation, and at a minimum every third year thereafter.
 Failure to re-seal on schedule voids warranty.
-Damage from impact, abrasion, efflorescence, stains or discoloration is specifically not covered under this warranty.
 At our discretion, concrete which exhibits spalling, flaking, crumbling or other issues due to weathering or material issues will be replaced at no charge within five (5) years of installation and fifty percent (50%) of the current cost in years five (5) thru ten (10).
 Current project minimums will apply.

 Copyright © 2020 Sharper Industries, Inc. All Rights Reserved